 Keep it short, stupid

 Your biggest concern is being clear and concise, or in finding the shortest way to ask a question without muddying its intent.
-It’s not just about reducing the character count; you must eliminate superfluous phrasing from your questions.
+It's not about reducing the character count; you must remove superfluous phrasing from your questions.

 You need to be ruthless when it comes to cutting unnecessary questions from your surveys.